 Petrie presented his final report to the Minister in January 2013.
-Called Fair Compensation Review, his report identified problems with claims reporting, claims suppression and aggressive return-to-work practices.
+Called Fair Compensation Review, the report identified problems with claims reporting, claims suppression and aggressive return-to-work practices.

 Manitoba’s current experience-rating system emphasizes claims cost control after an injury occurs, Petrie said in a Manitoba government press release issued in April 2013.